Ravenna, Ohio: Education

 Elementary and secondary education for students in Ravenna and Ravenna Township is provided by the Ravenna School District, which includes Ravenna High School for grades 9–12 and Brown Middle School for grades 5–8.
 The district reorganized its elementary buildings for the 2020–21 school year, closing Carlin Elementary and grouping grade levels together.
 Previously, the district had operated four neighborhood elementary schools each with grades 1–5.
 Kindergarten students attend West Park Elementary, Willyard Elementary houses the district's 1st and 2nd graders, and West Main Elementary houses grades 3 and 4.
 The district's preschool program and child care center are located in the former Carlin Elementary School building.

 Ravenna is also home to the Maplewood Career Center, a vocational school which serves high school-aged students from ten high schools in Portage and Summit counties and offers adult education programs.
 The Bio-Med Science Academy, a public STEM school for grades 2–12, has a campus in Ravenna at the former Fortis College location that houses the program's 5th and 6th graders.
 Grades 2–4 are housed at Bio-Med's Shalersville campus and grades 7–12 are located at the Rootstown campus.

-Higher education

 A campus of Fortis College, a small, private for-profit school, was located in northern Ravenna near State Route 14.
 It closed at the end of 2018 due to declining enrollment.